riongull/dash-incubator-rules/rules.md

 If a Bounty has any outstanding Task Claims for more than 7 days with no reply to the user, the Secondary Admin can assign themselves as the Primary Admin and any other Admin can assign themselves Secondary Admin on that card, stating the change to the prior Bounty Admin(s) in the card comments.

-> Primary Admins assign their username to the card in Trello as follows: find ‘ADD TO CARD' > click 'Members’ > click 'yourusername'.
+> Primary & Secondary Admins assign themselves as 'Members' of the card in Trello as follows: find ‘ADD TO CARD' > click 'Members’ > click 'yourusername'.
 This card-level assignment is displayed on the front of the card on the Trello board.

-> Secondary Admins assign their username to the card in Trello as follows: find ‘Custom Fields’ > click 'Secondary Admin' > type 'yourusername'.
-This card-level assignment is displayed in the Custom Fields section of the card on the Trello board.
+> Secondary Admins also assign their username to a custom field in the card in Trello as follows: find ‘Custom Fields’ > click 'Secondary Admin' > type 'yourusername'.

 ### 4.2.2 Card Description